Florida vs. Kentucky Predictions, College Basketball BetMGM Promo Codes, & Picks - January 6

 - Florida hits 7.6 three-pointers per game (170th in college basketball) at a 33.7% rate (182nd in college basketball), compared to the 7.1 its opponents make while shooting 34.1% from deep.

-- Florida loses the turnover battle by 1.7 per game, committing 13.2 (298th in college basketball) while its opponents average 11.5.
+- Florida has typically lost the turnover battle this season, committing 13.2 per game (298th in college basketball play) while forcing 11.5 (226th in college basketball).

 Kentucky Performance Insights

-- The Wildcats outscore opponents by 17.7 points per game (posting 91.1 points per game, third in college basketball, and conceding 73.4 per contest, 236th in college basketball) and have a +212 scoring differential.
+- The Wildcats have a +212 scoring differential, topping opponents by 17.7 points per game.
+They're putting up 91.1 points per game, third in college basketball, and are giving up 73.4 per outing to rank 236th in college basketball.

-- Kentucky grabs 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per contest to opponents.
+- Kentucky records 38.3 rebounds per game (106th in college basketball) while allowing 36.5 per outing to opponents.
 It outrebounds opponents by 1.8 boards per game.

-- Kentucky has come up on top in the turnover battle by 4.8 per game, committing 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).
+- Kentucky has committed 4.8 fewer turnovers than its opponents, averaging 9.1 (17th in college basketball) while forcing 13.9 (59th in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.